This recipe was sponsored by Sunsweet, but all opinions are our own.

 Now we’ll work on creating the glaze.
 In a food processor, add 8 garlic cloves, 6 Sunsweet prunes, 2 tablespoons of tamari/soy, and ¼ cup of olive oil.
 Pulse until all ingredients are processed, and you have a consistent paste.

-Remove the prune paste from the food processor and add it to a baking dish.
-Massage the glaze into the brussels sprouts with your hands, until all of the sprouts are evenly coated.
+Remove the prune paste from the food processor and massage it into the brussels sprouts with your hands, until all of the sprouts are evenly coated.

 Lastly, pop the dish into the oven for 25 minutes.
 Once done, remove from the oven, let cool, and add salt to taste.
 This recipe pairs perfectly with your favorite grains and proteins – remix it throughout the week.
 It will stay fresh for up to 3-4 days in the fridge.